py-baudin/dicomstack/README.md

 # dicomstack

-A `pydicom` wrapper for simple loading and handling of DICOM stacks.
+A `pydicom` wrapper for simple loading and handling DICOM stacks.

 Loading data: